Pathoschild/smapi-mod-dump/README.md

 * `broken in *`
   Mods which broke in that game version.
 * `okay`
-  Mods which work fine in the latest versions (and don't fit one of the next two categories).
+  Mods which work fine in the latest versions (and aren't in the next category).
-* `okay (Harmony)`
-  Mods which work fine in the latest versions, and use Harmony to patch the game code.
-Using many Harmony mods together often causes conflicts, so these are separate for testing.
 * `okay (special groups)`
   Mods which work fine in the latest version, but need to be tested separately from other mods.
 That include: